speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 LR Scheduler Reinitialization With Generated (Implicit Mode) Fine-Tuning Schedules
 **********************************************************************************
-One can also specify LR scheduler reinitialization in the context of implicit mode fine-tuning schedules.
-Since the fine-tuning schedule is automatically generated, the same LR scheduler configuration will be applied at each of the phase transitions.
+One can also specify lr scheduler reinitialization in the context of implicit mode fine-tuning schedules.
+Since the fine-tuning schedule is automatically generated, the same lr scheduler configuration will be applied at each of the phase transitions.
 In implicit mode, the lr scheduler reconfiguration should be supplied to the :paramref:`~finetuning_scheduler.fts.FinetuningScheduler.reinit_lr_cfg` parameter of :class:`~finetuning_scheduler.fts.FinetuningScheduler`.